kotary/railgun/README.md

 use <http://github.com/rk0der/railgun/issues> for discussion.
 You can also use
 gitter for more active conversation.

+## See also
+[rk0der/bheap](https://github.com/rk0der/bheap): general-purpose implementation of task queue in railgun

 ## License

 MIT license (© 2017 Ryota Kota)